monkey01010/Final-project-My-restraunt/README.md

-# Final-project-My-restraunt
+# Final-project-My-restaurant
-My purpose is to make a website about my Restraunt using flask
+My purpose is to make a website about my Restaurant using flask